 Responsible Party: T&ES-PWS is responsible for implementing the City's catch basin and inlet cleaning program.

-Documentation and Measure of Effectiveness: The City will report catch basin and inlet cleaning statistics in the annual report.
+Documentation and Measure of Effectiveness: The City will discuss catch basin and inlet cleaning in the annual report and provide metrics, as available.

 BMP 6I - Employee Complaint Reporting